ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 ![M2L04_Fig18](imgs/M2L04_Fig18.jpeg)
 *The Degree Distribution, Figure 5.4 from networksciencebook.com by Albert-László Barabási*

-The main value of the preferential attachment model is that it suggests that power-law networks can be generated through the combined effect of two mechanisms: growth and preferential connecting to nodes with a higher degree.
+The main value of the preferential attachment model is that it suggests that power-law networks can be generated through the combined effect of two mechanisms: __growth and preferential connecting to nodes with a higher degree__.
 Either of these two mechanisms on its own would not be sufficient to produce power-law networks.

 **Food for Thought**